My Role

 Single Gallery + Multi Galleries

-Jux provided a single gallery page for members to showcase content in a continuous stream.
-Several months after the initial launch, some users wanted an easier way to organize and find content.
-The development of multi-gallery allowed for theme-based creation.
+Jux provided a single gallery page for members to showcase content continuously.
+Several months after the initial launch, some users wanted an easier way to organize and find content—the development of a multi-gallery allowed for theme-based creation.

-To align with a simplified product experience, implementing a single-step signup workflow helped improve the daily creation rate.
-The new design was intuitive and straightforward, providing visual cues without the need for onboarding.
+Implementing a single-step signup to align with a simplified product experience helps improve the daily creation rate and user sign-up.
+The new design was intuitive and straightforward, providing visual cues without the need for onboarding design work.

 "Blockquotes" allowed users to post only full-screen images.
-The post-launch results were varied and unexpected, with many using small-size photos instead of using HD images.
-After seeing pixelated and blurry results, we worked on alternative layouts that would accommodate various image sizes.
+The post-launch results were varied and unexpected, with many using small-size photos instead of HD images.
+After seeing pixelated and blurry results, we worked on alternative layouts accommodating various image sizes.

 Solution: Smart Layouts